hushkat/hushkat.github.io/content/posts/TheEnduringEcho.md

 Because of the number of log sources we have from the given artifact, we need to have a hawk's eye view of them all in one place to make it easy for us to analyze the attacker's activities.

-To do that, go to the location where the tools were downloaded, typically in: C:\Tools\EZTools\, navigate to: C:\Tools\EZTools\net6\EvtxeCmd, and can run the following command:
+To do that, go to the location where the tools were downloaded, typically in: `C:\Tools\EZTools\`, navigate to: `C:\Tools\EZTools\net6\EvtxeCmd`, and can run the following command:
 ```
 EvtxECmd.exe -f "C:\path\to\your\evtx\file.evtx" --csv "C:\output\directory" --csvf output_filename.csv
 ```

-Once that's done, you can navigate to: C:\Tools\EZTools\net6\TimelineExplorer and run the TimelineExplorer.exe file then Select File>Open and navigate to the output location of your CSV file from the step above.
+Once that's done, you can navigate to: `C:\Tools\EZTools\net6\TimelineExplorer` and run the `TimelineExplorer.exe` file then Select `File > Open` and navigate to the output location of your CSV file from the step above.

 ## Investigation & Analysis